 CU, within reach of the fingers.

-with the controls as they are organized in an intuitive manner.
+to the controls as they are organized in an intuitive manner.

-All connections to the main unit and the display interface and the speaker are
+All connections to the main unit (RX),

 An isolated recording output (0dB into 600Ω)